mfem/web/src/gpu-tips-n-tricks.md

 - Array indices are not known at compilation time.

 When each thread uses too many registers it is often usefull to redesign the kernel to use more threads per block to perform the computation, this lowers the amount of registers used per thread but usually increases the shared memory usage due to more distributed data.
-Computing indices at compilation can often be resolved by simply unrolling loops with `#pragma unroll` and making sure that all the necessary information to compute the indices is known at compilation time.
+Computing indices at compilation can often be resolved by simply unrolling loops with `MFEM_UNROLL` and making sure that all the necessary information to compute the indices is known at compilation time.

 ## Roofline model
 A [roofline model](https://developer.download.nvidia.com/video/gputechconf/gtc/2019/presentation/s9624-performance-analysis-of-gpu-accelerated-applications-using-the-roofline-model.pdf) helps predicting the peak performance achievable by a specific algorithm.